 - Spelling is taught daily for short periods of time.
 It is taught in short burst activities that last approx 15-20 minutes - There is direct teaching on the phonetic sound, spelling pattern or rule at the beginning of the week.
-The sound, pattern or rule will be explicitly taught by the teacher and reinforced throughout the week. - Common Words are taught from P1-P7.
-Each stage will have a common words list to learn.

-Written formal spelling tests take place to assess how well children have learned certain spelling patterns.
+The sound, pattern or rule will be explicitly taught by the teacher and reinforced throughout the week. - Common Words are taught from P1-P7. - Written formal spelling assessments take place to assess how well children have learned certain spelling patterns.
 This happens every couple of weeks.
 They happen when more than one spelling pattern has been taught.
 This stops the memorising of words and lack of transfer of skills.